"May you always see the world through the eyes of a child." ~CJ Heck

 and having rules is part of it."

-Isn't it funny, how we look back now and long for the days of childish innocence and gentle rules ...
+Isn't it funny, how we long for the days of childish innocence and gentle rules ...